National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/validation/README.md

 This is part of the [Analysis with Synthetic Data](../) session.

+## On the Chopping Block

+If the extraction lesson runs long, I'll breeze through this lesson to make up time.

+I might ask you to watch my sequence, and replicate it in your own workbook.

 ## Select Input Datasets

 1. Click the blue "Import dataset" button.